Kubernetes Series: Managing Normal Users Access to the k8s API

 In contrast, service accounts are users managed by the Kubernetes API.
 They are bound to specific namespaces, and created automatically by the API server or manually through API calls.
 Service accounts are tied to a set of credentials stored as

-, which are mounted into pods allowing in-cluster processes to talk to the Kubernetes API.[2]
+Secrets, which are mounted into pods allowing in-cluster processes to talk to the Kubernetes API.[2]

 API requests are tied to either a normal user or a service account, or are treated as anonymous requests.
-This means every process inside or outside the cluster, from a human user typing kubectl
+This means every process inside or outside the cluster, from a human user typing kubectl on a workstation, to kubelets on nodes, to members of the control plane, must authenticate when making requests to the API server, or be treated as an anonymous user.[2]

 Anonymous requests are given a username of

-and a group ofsystem:unauthenticated
+system:anonymousand a group ofsystem:unauthenticated.
+[2]

 For a communication to be established with the API-server.
-The API-server performs authentication
+The API-server performs authentication , authorization and admission control operations for each API request.

 1.1 Authentication

-can be established via multiple methods : bearer tokens, basic credentials (i.e username and password) or certificates.
+authentication can be established via multiple methods : bearer tokens, basic credentials (i.e username and password) or certificates.
 These methods are provided via plugins that try to associate the following attributes with the request:

 - Username: a string which identifies the end user.
 Common values might be

-.
+kube-adminorjane@example.com.
 [2] - UID: a string which identifies the end user and attempts to be more consistent and unique than username.[2]

 - Groups: a set of strings, each of which indicates the user’s membership in a named logical collection of users.
 Common values might be

-.[2] - Extra fields: a map of strings to list of strings which holds additional information authorizers may find useful.
+system:mastersordevops-team.[2] - Extra fields: a map of strings to list of strings which holds additional information authorizers may find useful.
 [2]

 You can enable multiple authentication methods at once.
 You should usually use at least two methods: [2]